 We will build on our accomplishments during my second term, including:

-Preserve open space, no rezoning for development as has been proposed a number of times recently
+Preserve open space; no rezoning for development

-Advance strategic Bonanza Park initiatives; no more redundant surveys or consultants asking the same questions over and over
+Advance strategic Bonanza Park initiatives; no more redundant surveys or consultants

 Kearns Blvd (224/248) safe pedestrian crossing near Snow Creek Plaza